Civil Services of India: Group A

 The Central Civil Services (Group A) are concerned with the administration of the Union Government.
 All appointments to Central Civil Services (Group A) are made by the President of India.

 Group B

 For Group B central civil service posts, the Combined Graduate Level Examination (CGLE) is conducted by the Staff Selection Commission (SSC).

 All appointments to Group B are made by the authorities specified by a general or special order of the President.

-State Services
+Civil Services - State Civil Services

 The State Civil Services examinations and recruitment are conducted by the individual states' public service commissions in India.
 These services are feeder services of All India Services.

 All appointments to State Services (Group A) are made by the Governors of States.